mattmotoki/mattmotoki.github.io/content/published/kaggle-archive.md

 [Competition Website](https://www.kaggle.com/c/grupo-bimbo-inventory-demand)

-Partnered with a local data analyst to provide a two week ahead forecast for client-product sales of the multinational company Grupo Bimbo.
+Partnered with a Hawaii-based data scientist to provide a two-week ahead forecast for client-product sales of the multinational company Grupo Bimbo.
 The metric used in this competition was the log RMSE and the data for the competition consisted of nearly one million clients each with a few thousand products to order.
 Our feature engineering consisted of mapping high cardinality categorical variables into a more readily usable form.
 The final submission ranked in the top 11.7%.